 The region and its holiday towns

 Tirol’s largest lake, Achensee, and its five holiday towns, lies in the midst of the breathtaking mountainous scenery of the Karwendel and Rofan mountains in the centre of Tirol.
-The area around the lake stands out with its incomparable natural beauty, drawing in visitors who enjoy countless opportunities to enjoy Alpine leisure pursuits and to relax.
+The area around the lake stands out with its incomparable natural beauty and attract visitors with countless opportunities to enjoy Alpine leisure pursuits and relaxation.

 Since the Achensee area was developed for tourism the region has been one of the most popular holiday and excursion destinations in Tirol.

 In 1887 the first steamer, the ‘St. Josef’, was released and today the resulting Achensee boat trip pulls in visitors.
 The same also applies to the historic Achensee railway.
-This steam-driven rack railway runs every summer from Jenbach train station to Achensee, covering an unbelievable 400 metres altitude over the 6.4 kilometre route.
+This steam-driven rack railway runs every summer from Jenbach train station to Achensee, covering an unbelievable 400 metres in altitude over the route of 6.4 kilometre.

-Long ago the towns around Achensee discovered winter tourism.
-Gently sloping hills invited families in particular to ski; an extended network of slopes earned the region the reputation of being ‘Tirol’s best cross-country centre’.
+Long ago the towns around the Achensee discovered winter tourism.
+Gently sloping hills invited families in particular to ski and because of the extended network of slopes the area enjoys the reputation of being “Tirol’s best cross-country centre”.
 The Achensee region also achieved fame thanks to its ‘dark gold’, Tirolean shale oil.
 This fossil oil has been extracted for more than a century and used in the treatment of a variety of illnesses.